ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Where and how you collect and store information about your grants has a fundamental impact on the data you will be able to share.
 This will also influence the practical process taken to format your data to the 360Giving Data Standard.

-When you contact 360Giving Helpdesk and fill out our [New Publisher Registration form](../../guidance/prepare-data/#register-with-360giving-helpdesk) we will ask what grants management systems you use.
+When you contact 360Giving Helpdesk and fill out our [Publisher Registration form](../../guidance/prepare-data/#register-with-360giving-helpdesk) we will ask what grants management systems you use.
 Whatever the answer, there will be useful learning to share from our work supporting over 250 other funders to share their grants data.

 Go to the [prepare page](../../guidance/prepare-data) for further details about the likely impact your grants management system has on your publishing process.